 This unspoiled area offers unlimited recreational activities such as fishing for steelhead trout and pink, coho, spring and sockeye salmon in Pitt Lake.
 The Upper Pitt River is known as one of the top fishing rivers in Canada for coho, sockeye, pink, chum, steelhead, bull trout & rainbow trout.
 Deer and Elk can be found in the area.
 Within such close proximity to the Lower Mainland, this area offers numerous trails for hiking, mountain biking and great spots for camping.
 Pitt Lake, the largest fresh water tidal lake in the world, offers canoeing, kayaking, sailing and boating.
-A feature of the area is a hotspring at the edge of the Pitt River, just north of the properties and is easily accessible by a gravel road.
+A feature of the area is a hotspring at the edge of the Pitt River, which is easily accessible by a logging road.